48 Hours in Chicago: Things to Do in Chicago

 Wrigleyville

 Wrigleyville is a neighborhood on the north side of Chicago.
 The home of the Chicago Cubs, Wrigley Field, is located there.
-You can visit several bars in the area to chill and grab a drink.
-A few years ago, I went to a bar at The Hotel Zachary and lounged on their balcony right across the street from Wrigley Field for a minute.
+You can visit several bars to chill and grab a drink.
+A few years ago, I went to a bar at The Hotel Zachary and lounged on their balcony across the street from Wrigley Field for an hour.

-Get tickets to Cubs, White Sox, Bulls, Bears, and Blackhawks games below!
+Get tickets to the Cubs, White Sox, Bulls, Bears, and Blackhawks games below!

 River and Lake Cruises